shirleyxueli41/Tufts_workshops/IGDH-1001_2024Feb/Hands-on session.md

 ### Instructions:
 You will navigate through NCBI database to find the below information.

-1. Check the Paper [Evaluation of full-length nanopore 16S sequencing for detection of pathogens in microbial keratitis](https://peerj.com/articles/10778/) and locate the bioproject ID from the text in paper.
+1. Check the Paper ["Evaluation of full-length nanopore 16S sequencing for detection of pathogens in microbial keratitis"](https://peerj.com/articles/10778/) and locate the bioproject ID from the text in paper.
     * Clue: Bioproject ID is [PRJEB37709](https://www.ncbi.nlm.nih.gov/bioproject/PRJEB37709/) below section "Data Availability"
 2. Find the answers for the following questions.
 Write down the answer on a piece or paper or using a text editor/notebook on your laptop or phone.
     1. What is the link for this BioProject?